-Each person who received regular medicines from the pharmacy had a written card containing details of their current prescription.
-Different coloured cards were used to highlight people prescribed CDs, items requiring refrigeration and high-risk medicines.
+Different coloured stickers were used to highlight people prescribed CDs, items requiring refrigeration and high-risk medicines.
 The pharmacists described that they checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 And they usually made records of this advice on the PMR.

 The pharmacy offered a range of additional services including flu vaccinations.
-The pharmacy team had reviewed and signed the patient group direction for the upcoming flu vaccination service.
-The pharmacy had recently been approved to act as a COVID-19 local vaccination centre and the team were completing the required preparation and training.
-The pharmacists had completed the required training on injection technique, anaphylaxis and resuscitation.
-The pharmacy supplied opioid replacement medicines to a small number of people.
-The pharmacists liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.
+The pharmacy team had reviewed and signed the patient group direction for the current flu vaccination service.
+The pharmacy had been approved to act as a COVID-19 local vaccination centre and the team had completed the required training.
+The vaccinators had completed the required training on injection technique, anaphylaxis and resuscitation.

 The pharmacy offered the NHS New Medicines Service.
-The pharmacists contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
+Pharmacists from head office logged on to the patient medication record remotely and contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
 The pharmacy was actively providing the new NHS Pharmacy First service.
 The team had supportive information available to support the safe delivery of this service, including current versions of the national patient group directions.
 And there were checklists available to support team members in triaging people attending for the service.